rungulus/Bucket/README.md

 - allowedUserTag: a discord user id for a user who can use the bot in any channel
 - removePings: can be 0 or 1, 1 to remove pings, 0 to allow them
 - removeLinks: can be 0 or 1, 1 to remove links, 0 to allow them
+- randomChannels
+  - name: the name of the channel (can be anything
+  - channelId: the id of the channel you want the bot in
+  - chance: the percentage chance you want the bot to reply, can be `0-1` - `10% = 0.1`
 <hr>

-2. Open a terminal/command prompt in the `frontend` folder, then run `npm install` to grab all the dependencies
+2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies

 3. Once that's done, run `npm start` to start the bot!

-Bucket will log responses, and who triggered the bot in the `/frontend/logs/` folder.
+Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.

 ## Contributing
 Feel Free!
 If you want to change something just open a PR.